StatCan/tass-ssat/doc/tass_doc.md

 ## Installation

-TASS can be installed from the github repository, under releases: [[TODO:
+TASS can be installed from the github repository, under [releases] (https://github.com/StatCan/tass-ssat/releases).
-FIND RELEASE URL]].
 We do most of the testing and use via miniforge, so we recommend using the conda package version of the framework.
 The pypi package should work but does not get the same amount of attention.

 ## Components of TASS